-The IIPL presented in the IUP (Appendix K) refers to a subset of projects from the PPL and includes only the projects to be invited to apply for funding during the initial invitation round following the Board's approval of the IUP.
-The IIPL includes the type and amount of funding necessary to meet requirements and goals of the CWSRF, such as Additional Subsidization requirements.
 Based on a review of readiness to proceed to construction, the TWDB determined which phases would be eligible to receive funding.
-The phases indicated on the IIPL represent the phases deemed eligible based on that review.
+The phases indicated on the TWDB invitation represent the phases deemed eligible based on that review.

 D. Bypassing Projects